yoavta/Questions-Game-ML/README.md

 - Visualisation by Graphviz.

 ## Next version
--After getting more data from users I will add the ability to ask the user only the questions needed to determine the prediction. (traverse only the nodes that exist in the Decision-tree at the moment).
+- After getting more data from users I will add the ability to ask the user only the questions needed to determine the prediction. (traverse only the nodes that exist in the Decision-tree at the moment).

 - Expend the program to every field(peoples, places, and more) and not only for Sports.
 To do so I will change the program to ask the users only the most 20's important features/questions and expand my questions database to be much bigger than 20.